aiven/aiven-docs/docs/platform/howto/manage-org-users.md

 To resend an invite to a user:

 1. Click **Admin** > **Users**.
-1. Find the email address that to resend an invite to and click
+1. Find the email address to resend an invite to and click
     <ConsoleLabel name="actions"/> > **Resend invite**.

 They receive a new email with instructions for signing up or accepting the